|

 Explore the Natural Wonders of Botswana

-Maun in Botswana is a good starting point if you want to see the Okavango Delta.
-Crime is low and people are friendly, so it feels safe to stay there.
-There are guesthouses that don’t cost much and places to eat that won’t empty your wallet.
-This makes it easier to spend time around the area and see what’s there without spending too much.
+Maun in Botswana is a good place to start if you want to see the Okavango Delta.
+Crime is low and people are friendly, so it feels pretty safe to stay there.
+You can find guesthouses that don’t cost much and places to eat that won’t drain your wallet.
+So, it’s easier to spend some time around and check out what’s nearby without spending too much.

 Experience Accessible Safaris in South Africa